Servideska/HPC/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 ## Available Software

-It is good practice for working on HPC clusters to use software and packages with parallelization wherever possible.
-Open-source software is more preferable than proprietary software.
+It is good practice for working on HPC clusters to use software and packages built with support for parallelization wherever possible.
+Open-source software is generally preferable to proprietary software.
 You can check for already installed software at the [Software module list][2].
 However, the majority of popular programming languages, scientific applications, software and packages can be installed on the HPC cluster using different dependencies.
 There are